-During the initial consultation Dr. Sheila will discuss your treatment needs and expectations.
-After this, she will recommend the treatment that is most suitable for you and discuss the risks and benefits of the treatment.
+During the initial consultation, Dr Sheila will discuss your treatment needs and expectations.
+After this, she will recommend the treatment that is most suitable for you and discusses the risks and benefits of the treatment.
 You will be given the opportunity to ask questions about the treatment too, and time to go away and think about the treatment.
 Photographs will also be taken for your records during the consultation.

-If you choose to make an appointment to proceed with treatment, on the treatment day, Dr. Sheila will ask you to fill out a consent form and medical history before treatment can proceed.
-Topical anaesthetic will be applied 20-30 minutes prior to your treatment should you wish.
+If you choose to make an appointment to proceed with treatment, on the treatment day, Dr Sheila will ask you to fill out a consent form and medical history before treatment can proceed.
+A topical anaesthetic will be applied 20-30 minutes prior to your treatment should you wish.

-After fully cleansing the skin, dermal filler is injected in small amounts using a very fine needle or cannula.
-Dr. Sheila may also use the Teosyal pen in most cases, which helps to further reduce discomfort.
+After fully cleansing the skin, a dermal filler is injected in small amounts using a very fine needle or cannula.
+Dr Sheila may also use the Teosyal pen in most cases, which helps to further reduce discomfort.

 The treatment time is usually between 20-30 minutes.

 Results are seen immediately, there will also be some swelling and redness in the sites injected which will resolve in a couple of days.
 Dr Sheila may also arrange for you to come back for a follow-up appointment within 2-3 weeks.

 Following your treatment you can expect some local swelling and maybe bruising, a cold compress may help ease this, and arnica cream may be recommended to encourage the bruise to heal faster.
 Dr Sheila will ask that you avoid any vigorous exercise or sun exposure for 24-48hrs.
 Some medications may be better avoided to ensure optimum healing too.
 All this information will be given to you in more detail both verbally and in writing during your treatment.